Latte Tags

 {include $ajax ? 'ajax.latte' : 'not-ajax.latte'}

-The inserted content can be modified using filters.
-The following example removes all HTML stuff and adjusts the case:
+The included content can be modified using filters.
+The following example removes all HTML and adjusts the case:

 <title>{include 'heading.latte' |stripHtml|capitalize}</title>

-The template inheritance is not involved in this by default.
-While you can add block tags to templates that are included, they will not replace matching blocks in the template they are included into.
-Think of includes as independent and shielded parts of pages or modules.
-This behavior can be changed using the modifier with blocks:
+By default, template inheritance is not involved in this.
+Although you can use blocks in included templates, they will not replace corresponding blocks in the template they are included into.
+Think of included templates as independent, shielded parts of pages or modules.
+This behavior can be changed using the with blocks modifier:

 {include 'template.latte' with blocks}

-The relationship between the file name specified in the tag and the file on disk is a matter of loader.
+The relationship between the file name specified in the tag and the file on disk depends on the loader.

 {sandbox}